top of page

 That may explain why a recent study of pregnant Canadian women found that more than 1 in 5 were diagnosed with gestational diabetes.
 However, the fact that cold exposure is known to improve insulin sensitivity might also explain why the prevalence of gestational diabetes in during the summer months exceeds that during winter months in the Canadian cohort (Retnakaran et al. 2018).
 Another study, this time of over one million pregnant Chinese women, supports this idea.
 Those pregnant women with the greatest heat exposure suffered increased risk of pre-term birth, while the pregnant women with the greatest cold exposure enjoyed reduced risk of premature birth (Guo et al, 2017).

 The benefits of a regular cold plunge may be particularly important for women in warmer climates.
-A study of Australian women discovered that exposure to heat waves can increase the risk of adverse birth outcomes, including still birth (Jiajia et al. 2019).
+A study of Australian women discovered that exposure to heat waves can increase the risk of adverse birth outcomes, including still birth (Wang et al. 2019).
 The vulnerability to extreme heat may greatest during the first trimester, according to a review of the effects of temperature and pregnancy (McMurray & Katz 2012).

-The same review concluded that cold exposure presents "minimal risk to the fetus," except in the extreme case in which hypothermia may be "detrimental to maternal survival" (ibid).
+Cold exposure presents minimal risk to the fetus, except in the extreme case in which hypothermia may be detrimental to maternal survival. - McMurray & Katz (2012)

 These findings are reinforced by others that show greater cold exposure during the winter confers the benefit of increased insulin sensitivity, and lower blood glucose levels (e.g., Wainstock & Yoles 2018).
 That is, an ice bath during pregnancy may guard against gestational diabetes by improving insulin sensitivity, at a time when risk of metabolic disorders is particularly elevated.

-ure for pregnant women, there may be emotional and psychological benefits, too.
-One of the most recent studies on cold water swimming and women's health hypothesized:
+In addition to the metabolic benefits of deliberate cold exposure for pregnant women, there may be emotional and psychological benefits, too.
+One of the most recent articles on cold water swimming and women's health hypothesized:

-Women who are long term pre-pregnancy cold water swimmers may expect to experience improved obstetric outcomes over those who are not. - Gundle & Atkinson 2020
+Women who are long term pre-pregnancy cold water swimmers may expect to experience improved obstetric outcomes over those who are not. - Gundle & Atkinson (2020).

 Avoid heat during pregnancy